Feeling Stuck In Your Car Loan? Might Be Time To Shop Around!

 Some bills can’t be changed.
 For other bills, though, a little legwork can make a big difference in your monthly payment.
 Your car payment is a great example.
 Refinancing your car loan can lead to a lower monthly payment, a shorter payment term, or both.
 It depends on various factors, including the value of your vehicle, how much you owe, and your credit standing.

 Read on for three common life changes that might mean it’s an excellent time to refinance your vehicle.

 1.)
 Your credit rating improves

 The most significant factor determining your auto loan status is your credit score.
 When your lender builds a loan package, they pull a credit report as a central part of that process.
 That number determines your interest rate, whether you’ll pay an insurance premium and what other fees your lender might charge.

 Keep a copy of the documents your lender pulled.
 That can let you see if your credit score has improved.
 Nine months of regular repayment can boost your credit score, resulting in a less costly loan.

 If you didn’t have much credit history when you purchased, refinancing could do you a world of good.
 Interest rates as high as 18% are standard for new borrowers.
 Just a few months of stable payments may cut that rate in half.

 2.)
 You didn’t shop around initially

 Many people feel railroaded throughout the car-buying process.
 They choose a car and then told the price, the monthly payment, and everything else.
 It’s almost like the lender for your car loan is predetermined.

 Dealers usually have a smaller range of lenders with whom they exclusively work.
 Those lenders have limited exposure to the competition so that they can charge higher fees and rates.
 Do your comparison shopping.
-Dealer rates can be 1 to 1.5% higher than those offered at smaller lenders, like credit unions.
+Dealer rates can be higher than those offered at smaller lenders, like credit unions.

 If you’ve never shopped around for a car loan, it’s worth doing now.
 Do your shopping inside 15 days, though; multiple checks on your credit could negatively impact your credit score.

 3.)
 You need to change your monthly payment